Guitar Chord Trainer

 There are five exercise types inside this trainer:

-The learning path combines all five as you progress through open triads, seventh chords, and moveable shapes up the neck.
-You can complete every level by tapping on screen: no guitar required, though you can plug in your guitar on levels that support it.
+The learning path combines all five as you progress through open chords to shapes that you can move all over the fretboard.
+You'll start with major and minor chords, but progress to seventh chords and beyond.
+You can complete every level by tapping on screen: no guitar required.

 Why This Chord Trainer Is Different